 - Explain the elements of a recall plan

 - Identify and implement the elements of verification and validation

 Who Should Attend?Food safety and quality professionals at facility and/or corporate locations who are either responsible for or involved in the development of the Food Safety Plan(s).

-FDA has worked in cooperation with the Illinois Institute of Technology’s Institute for Food Safety and Health (IIT IFSH) to create the Food Safety Preventive Controls Alliance (FSPCA) to develop this training course and technical information on preventing contamination for both human and animal food during production.
+FDA has worked in cooperation with the Illinois Institute of Technology’s Institute for Food Safety and Health (IIT IFSH) to create the Food Safety Preventive Controls Alliance (FSPCA) to develop this training course and technical information on preventing food contamination during production.

 The FSPCA’s curriculum, Preventive Controls for Human Food, was developed in cooperation with FDA, industry, and academia.
 A certificate received from attending a course using this curriculum can be used to help demonstrate training requirements for Preventive Controls Qualified Individuals under FSMA.